 Clay vs. Concrete Roof Tiles: Advantages and Strengths

 When comparing clay vs. concrete roof tiles, advantages and disadvantages can best be determined by looking at a few different categories:

 A big difference between clay and concrete roof tiles is the way they look on a building.
 Concrete can be modified to have a lot of different appearances.
 It can be cut into different shapes and painted in whatever color you'd like.
 Clay can be altered in shape and size, but the terra-cotta coloring of clay roof tiles cannot be changed.

 The value between the two of them is pretty comparable, with a few exceptions; high-end clay tiles can cost much more than concrete tiles.
 Clay tiles almost always cost about 20% more than concrete tiles.
 But consider that they last significantly longer than concrete tiles, barring cracks and breaks.

 Clay tiles last longer in almost every respect.
 Their color will not fade.
 And concrete tiles can absorb a lot of water, leading to mildew and heaviness that causes strain on the structure.
 The only way that concrete may outlast clay tiles is that concrete is less fragile than clay, meaning it's less prone to cracks and breakage, especially in cold climates.

 Which Is Better: Clay or Concrete Roof Tiles?

 You'll have to consider your structure, climate, and personal preferences when deciding which is better; clay and concrete tiles both have their place.

 Only a strong structure can support a concrete roof, but if you live in an area with a lot of snow and ice, clay might be too fragile and require too many repairs to be practical.

-But no matter what style of roof you choose, RoofClaim.com can connect you with a professional you can trust to get the job done well.
+But no matter what style of tile roofing you choose, RoofClaim.com can connect you with a professional you can trust to get the job done well.
 Make your roof replacement easy by contacting us today through email, phone, or chat!